siweisun/siweisun.github.io/README.md

 Research Fellow
 - ST Engineering & SUTD (Singapore University of Technology and Design) 2018 ~ 2019

-In 2020, I was elected as a board member of the Chinese Association for Cryptologic Research (CACR)
+Board member of the Chinese Association for Cryptologic Research (CACR) Member of the Youth Work Committee of CACR
 ```

 ## Research Interests